-When going through the biggest drug busts in history, it’s easy to realize that there are certain drugs that are more commonly trafficked than others.
+When looking back at the history of drug use around the world, it’s clear that there are certain substances that are more commonly trafficked than others.
 For instance, most of the drug busts listed below are associated with either meth or cocaine, which are two of the most commonly trafficked drugs.

 In November 2016, over 81 metric tons of cocaine were seized in Ecuador.
-Cocaine trafficking has had a negative impact within the country and authorities have attempted to break down further creation and distribution of this drug.
+Cocaine trafficking has had a negative impact on the country, and authorities have attempted to break down further creation and distribution of this drug.
 This bust is one of the many signs authorities are fighting back.

 Cocaine is one of the most commonly trafficked drugs in the world, followed by methamphetamine and marijuana.
-Crack cocaine is extremely potent, highly addictive, and can cause severe physical harm in its users.
+Crack cocaine is extremely potent, highly addictive, and can cause severe physical harm to its users.
 A cocaine addiction can develop after a few uses, making it difficult for the individual to stop even if they want to.
-At Banyan Treatment Centers Philadelphia, we offer cocaine detox that can serve as the individuals first step in their recovery journey.
+At Banyan Treatment Centers Philadelphia, we offer rehab for cocaine addictions that get to the bottom of what fuels your dependency.

 While drug busts often seem like scenes from a movie, their dangers are very real.
-Drug trafficking is a large contributor to substance abuse in the U.S. At Banyan Philadelphia, experimenting or trying any kind of substance is dangerous and can quickly lead to dependency.
+Drug trafficking is a large contributor to substance abuse in the U.S. Experimenting or trying any kind of substance is dangerous and can quickly lead to dependency.